jeremy21212121/waxshop/README.md

 > waxshop.ca

 Built with vue, using nuxt basically as a static site generator.
-Currently MVP, muchg more to come.
+Currently MVP, much more to come.

 ## Build Setup